aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 **Note that you will need a work or school account to create a Power BI account.**

 ### 7. Explore
 Great job!
-With the event producer kicked off, you should start to see events flowing through your pipelines and enriched by your machine learning model.
+With the event producer kicked off, you should start to see events flowing through your pipeline and enriched by your machine learning model.

 1. Open your Azure Event Hub and observe event flowing
 2. Open your Outlook inbox to see e-mails being sent to you from your Azure Logic App, when fraudulent transactions are detected